Wisconsin divorce lawyers provide answers to frequently asked questions about divorce in Wisconsin and Wisconsin divorce laws.

 In Wisconsin, alimony is referred to as, “spousal support”.
 Whether spousal support will be awarded or not will depend on the specific case and a number of factors regarding the two spouses.
 These factors can include the length of the marriage, age and health of the individuals, how the property is to be divided up, education and earning level of each spouse, any agreements made before or during the marriage, and the standard of living that was enjoyed during the marriage.

-How is property divided in a divorce in Wisconsin?
+How are assets divided in a divorce in Wisconsin?

 Martial property is divided 50/50 in the state of Wisconsin because it is considered a community property state.
 However, separate property that was inherited or given as a gift to an individual spouse can be excluded from the community property division guidelines.
 The length of the marriage, property brought in by each spouse, earned income, education, health, and other factors can impact how property is divided.